PostHog/posthog.com/contents/handbook/content-and-docs/docs.md

 If you need help updating documentation:

 - Write a draft that covers the basics, which the content team can then help review and polish.
-- In the event multiple docs pages need updating, create an example of changes needed and then request help to complete the rest.
+- If multiple docs pages need updating, create an example of changes needed and then request help to complete the rest.

 **Bottom line:** It's much easier for the content team to improve a draft than write completely new documentation, especially when documenting new features.
 Pull requests > Issues.